 All of these companies can be affected by external or internal disputes.

 External disputes are disputes between a company and a third party.
 These can be contracting parties, such as a client or a contractor, but also professional money lenders such as banks or professionals, customers or suppliers.
 A third party can also be a party that, for example, infringes the intellectual property-rights of the company.
-Disputes can also arise with government bodies and other regulatory authorities, such as the Media Authority, the Games of Chance Authority, the Consumer and Market Authority, and the Personal Data Protection Authority, about the way in which they exercise their powers.
+Disputes can also arise with government bodies and other regulatory authorities, such as the Media Authority, the Games of Chance Authority, the Consumer and Market Authority, the Personal Data Protection Authority, the Authority for the Financial Markets and the Central Bank of the Netherlands, about the way in which they exercise their powers.

 Internal disputes differ from external disputes.
 Different parties within companies do not always have the same interests.
 A shareholder may, for example, also be a director and as a result he or she may be less concerned with the interests of the other shareholders.
 These then, generally, are disputes between different bodies within the company.
 Other examples of internal disputes include disputes between a company and a director (or a former director), disputes between joint venture partners, disputes between the shareholders or disputes between the company and a shareholder.